Bayesian inference for aggregated Hawkes processes: Application

-We also examined the temporal, spatio-temporal, and multivariate spatio-temporal models' forecasting ability, as well as the effects of aggregation on the models' forecasts.
-We used the predictive posterior distribution for forecasting events in the holdout set, defined as $p(\tilde{\bm x}|\bm N) = \int p(\tilde{\bm x}|\theta,\bm x)p(\bm x,\theta|\bm N) \dd \bm{x}\dd\theta,$ where $\tilde{\bm x}$ is the predicted data, $\bm N$ is the observed data and $\bm x$ is the corresponding latent exact point pattern.
-We draw forecasts $\tilde{\bm x}$ by iteratively sampling the parameters $\theta$ and the latent point pattern $\bm x$ from their posterior distribution, and imputing $\tilde{\bm x}$ from $p(\tilde{\bm x}|\theta,\bm x)$ using Algorithm 1 in \cite{tucker2019handling}.
-Then, we forecast the number of events in a certain time period or region (if spatial location is available), by counting the number of predicted events that fall in that window.
+We examine the separate and joint models' forecasting ability during the following five days (June 26-30, 2008) and over five regions around cities in Iraq.
+Model assessment for point process models was introduced in \cite{leininger2017bayesian} employing the posterior predictive distribution.
+In our case, the posterior predictive distribution is defined as $p(\tilde{\bm x}|\bm N) = \int p(\tilde{\bm x}|\bm \theta,\bm x)p(\bm x,\bm \theta|\bm N) \dd \bm{x}\dd\bm \theta,$ where $\tilde{\bm x}$ is the predicted data, $\bm N$ is the observed data and $\bm x$ is the corresponding latent exact point pattern.
+We draw forecasts $\tilde{\bm x}$ by iteratively sampling the parameters $\bm \theta$ and the latent point pattern $\bm x$ from their posterior distribution, and imputing $\tilde{\bm x}$ from $p(\tilde{\bm x}|\bm \theta,\bm x)$ using Algorithm 1 in \cite{tucker2019handling}.
+Then, we forecast the number of events in a certain time period or region, by counting the number of predicted events that fall in that window.

-For the temporal analysis, we evaluate the posterior prediction for the number of attacks in the following day and the following week.
-For the spatio-temporal analyses, we consider the number of events in the following week in five selected regions around cities in Iraq.
 We compare our forecasts to the observed data.

+Although airstrike times are aggregated by days, our model can forecast the number of events over any time period. \cref{fig: AIR_forecast_time} shows the estimated event counts starting on June 26, 2008, with 95\% credible intervals from the separate and joint models, alongside observed counts.
+Both models produce similar predictions, with the realized counts falling within the credible intervals.
+We also examine areas where airstrikes are likely to concentrate. \cref{fig: AIR_forecast_location} shows the estimated total intensity of airstrikes over 1/24, 1/2, 1, and 5 days following June 25, 2008, by applying kernel density estimation to the posterior predictive samples in the separate model.
+We find that the locations of observed airstrikes coincide with areas of high intensity.

-The results are shown in \cref{appendix: prediction}.
-We find that all models predict the total number of SAF and IED attacks in the country accurately, and forecasts based on the exact data and the coarsest aggregation are essentially indistinguishable.
-The spatio-temporal models perform relatively well in forecasting the number of events in the different regions of Iraq, except they over-estimate the number of attacks in the region between Baghdad and Al Basrah, which might be due to misspecification of the excitation kernel.
+In \cref{appendix: prediction}, we provide an extensive investigation of the models' predictive accuracy as a function of time and space.
+The models produce similar forecasts, and they predict the total number of airstrikes and IED attacks in the country very accurately.
+Regionally, they perform overall well in forecasting the number of events in the different regions of Iraq, except they tend to over-estimate the number of IED attacks in the region between Baghdad and Al Basrah.